Mike Quigley: Environment

 A Sierra Club member since high school, Quigley initially joined politics because of his desire to help the environment through legislation.
 He has enacted this desire through supporting the American Clean Energy and Security Act, a 2009 bill to create an emissions trading plan which passed in the House of Representatives, but was defeated in the Senate.

+Animal welfare

 Quigley is an author of the Federal Bird Safe Buildings Act, which he reintroduces each Congress.
 The legislation would require federal buildings to be constructed with bird-safe materials and features to reduce bird–window collisions.
 The proposal mirrors legislation Quigley authored as a Cook County commissioner in 2008, the first bird-safe building legislation in the United States.

 Veterans

 Quigley has worked to improve healthcare and education opportunities for veterans.
 His district office is also known to make services available to veterans whenever they need it, such as helping one veteran receive medals that he had been waiting over 20 years to receive.
 In 2013, Quigley introduced a bill to the House to prevent veterans from entering into debt to pay for tuition before GI benefits are received.
 His hope was to provide greater educational opportunities to veterans with this bill.